 Lectures from a Podium and Sermons from a Pulpit

-Since the subject will be stationary, not fluttering about the room, a gooseneck mic is the perfect solution.
+Since the subject will be stationary and not fluttering about the room, a gooseneck mic is the perfect solution.
 There’s no need to repeatedly attach and remove it from the speaker; it just stays at the podium/pulpit.
 The flexible gooseneck provides easy adjustment for subjects of different heights and doesn’t require permanent installation.

 Speakers Who Move Around in Houses of Worship, Conferences, and Large Classrooms